Eynaliyev/fedex-signup-form/README.md

 ## Testing:

-as most of the logic is concentrated in the signup component - I wrote a few end-to-end tests to test out valid and invalid cases.
+as most of the logic is concentrated in the signup component - I wrote a few integration tests to test out valid and invalid cases.
 I mocked out the services to test them in isolation - in the signup.component.spec.ts

-Additionally, I added unit tests for the validation functinos that I wrote.
+Additionally, I added unit tests for the validation functions that I wrote as well as the form-level tests in the form service.
+I have not added any tests for the auth service because it is quite trivial.

 ---